Rayc940/ece5160-fast-robot/lab1/lab.md

 A new command `GET_TIME_MILLIS` was implemented to return the current time in milliseconds using the string format `T:123456`.

-The code shown below builds the response string using EString by appending a prefix and the current system time obtained from millis().
-The formatted string is transmitted to the computer through the BLE string characteristic and printed to the serial monitor.
+The code shown below builds the response string using EString by appending a prefix and the current time obtained from millis().
+The formatted string is sent to the computer and printed to the serial monitor.

 ```cpp
 case GET_TIME_MILLIS: